RGB-Pointmap Pretraining for Unified 3D Scene Understanding: UniScene3D

 \section{UniScene3D}

 UniScene3D is a 3D vision–language pretraining framework that learns unified 3D scene representations from multi-view image–pointmap pairs (Fig.~\ref{fig:2}).
-In Sec.~\ref{sec3.1}, we describe the model architecture for constructing colored pointmap representations.
+In Sec.~\ref{sec3.1}, we describe the model architecture for constructing RGB-Pointmap representations.
 In Sec.~\ref{sec3.2}, we introduce four multimodal alignment objectives that jointly enable robust 3D feature learning.